pawelosso/pawelosso/README.md

 [![My Skills](https://skillicons.dev/icons?i=git)](https://skillicons.dev)

-Look at my portfolio and I hope, you will enjoy it. 😄
+<strong>Look at my portfolio and I hope, you will enjoy it.</strong> 😄